Ilse DeLange: Clean Up and small decline in success

-2004–2007: Search for new record company and The Great Escape
+Search for new record company

 At the beginning of 2004, the Dutch section of record company Warner Music was disbanded and Ilse lost her contract.
 A few months later, she collaborated on the song Blue with Italian singer Zucchero.
 The song was a moderate success in the Netherlands, reaching No. 23 in the Dutch Top 40.
 There was no information about a new record deal, but Ilse stated that she was working on her future.

 In the end of 2005 she went on tour, without releasing a new album or even having a record company.
 Every concert sold out.
 She began working with producer Patrick Leonard on a new album, which helped with signing a new record deal.
 Later that year, it was confirmed Ilse signed a new contract with Universal Music.

+The Great Escape

 Her first release on the new label was the single The Great Escape, peaking at No. 11 in the Dutch Top 40.
 Her fourth studio album The Great Escape, was released on 16 June 2006.
 It went gold only a week after its release and went 2× Platinum only months later.
-In September the second single The Lonely One was released, which peaked at No. 12 in the Single Top 100.
-Third single, I Love You, was released in February 2007 and peaked at No. 23 in the Dutch Top 40.
+In September, the second single The Lonely One was released, which peaked at No. 12 in the Single Top 100.
+The third single, I Love You, was released in February 2007 and peaked at No. 23 in the Dutch Top 40.
 The song was included on the soundtrack for the Dutch movie adaptation of Steel Magnolias.
 Then the song Reach for the Light was released as a promo-only single, nevertheless it charted at No. 51.
-In October 2007 she released a live album, simply called Live.
+In October 2007, she released a live album, simply called Live.